-Under the erstwhile tax laws, Central Excise is on 'manufacture of goods', VAT/ CST is on 'sale of goods' and Service tax is on 'provision of service'.
+Under the erstwhile tax laws, central excise duty was on 'manufacture of goods', VAT/ CST is on 'sale of goods' and Service tax is on 'provision of service'.
 Unlike different incidences under erstwhile law in a GST regime, 'it is supply which is a taxable event'.
 Further, free supplies would be liable to excise duty, while under the VAT laws, free supplies would require reversal of input tax credit; Unlike different incidences, under the GST law, it is 'supply' which would be the taxable event.
-Under the erstwhile law, e.g.: while stock transfers are liable to Central Excise (if they are removed from the factory), it would not be liable to VAT/ CST.
+Under the erstwhile law, for instance, while stock transfers were liable to Central Excise duty (if they are removed from the factory), it would not be liable to VAT/ CST.
 However, under the GST law, it would be taxable as a 'supply'.

-Under the erstwhile laws, there are multiple transactions which apparently qualify as both 'sale of goods' as well as 'provision of services'.
+Under the erstwhile laws, there were multiple transactions which apparently qualified as both 'sale of goods' as well as 'provision of services'.
 E.g. license of software, providing a right to use a brand name, etc. Unlike this situation, GST clarifies as to whether a transaction would qualify as a 'supply of goods' or as 'supply of services'.
 A transaction would either qualify as goods or as services, under the GST law.
 Even in respect of composite contracts, it has been clarified under Schedule II, definitions of composite supply and mixed supply in the CGST law.

-The payment of VAT by the purchaser (registered dealer) on purchase of goods from an unregistered dealer and the circumstances where the Service Tax is payable under the reverse charge mechanism, in respect of say, import of services, sponsorship services etc., are comparable to the 'reverse charge mechanism' prescribed herein.
+The payment of VAT by the purchaser (registered dealer) on purchase of goods from an unregistered dealer and the circumstances where the service tax is payable under the reverse charge mechanism, in respect of say, import of services, sponsorship services etc., are comparable to the 'reverse charge mechanism' prescribed herein.
 However, under GST law, the Central Government can notify class of goods which are a subject matter of reverse charge.

-The detailed analysis of Chapter 3 - Levy and Collection of taxes under the Central Goods and Services Tax may also be referred.
+The detailed analysis in Chapter 3 relating to Levy and Collection of taxes under the Central Goods and Services Tax may also be referred.